-Originally known as the Hoosier Canoe Club, now the Hoosier Canoe & Kayak Club (HCKC), founded in 1963, is a common adventure organization for outdoor enthusiasts who enjoy paddlesports, camping, wildlife, and friendship.
-During the winter months the annual Activity/Trip Schedule is developed for the upcoming season and in early April becomes available to the membership.
-Trips are featured nearly every weekend from March through October.
+In 1963, the Hoosier Canoe & Kayak Club (HCKC) was founded as a common adventure organization for outdoor enthusiasts who enjoy paddlesports, camping, wildlife, and friendship.
+During the winter months, we hold our annual trip planning meeting to define our schedule for the upcoming season.
+This schedule becomes available to the membership in March.
+Trips are held nearly every weekend from March through October.

 Whitewater trips are open to members with the required skills and equipment.
 The Club always has a trip (or two) scheduled around Easter to take advantage of spring water flows.
 During the warmer months, many whitewater members like to work on their skills at the East Race in South Bend.
 There are sure to be trips scheduled for the long weekends: Memorial Day, Independence Day, and Labor Day.
 Other opportunities to paddle whitewater are frequent: Tellico, Ocoee, New River, Nantahala, Youghiougheny, Hiwassee, Cumberland Plateau, and French Broad.
 All the classic southeast trips have been done at one time or another.
 Once or twice a year a trip opportunity comes along to go somewhere more exotic...our members have paddled in Utah, South America, Canada, Idaho, Colorado, Arizona, Oregon, Alaska, and Maine.
 If you don't feel you have the skills for whitewater yet, but want to give it a try?
 Contact someone in the whitewater group, and we'll help you get started!

-Open water scheduled touring trips include Lake Monroe, Patoka Lake, Cataract Falls, North Carolina Coastal Waters, Lake Michigan, Ohio River and the Wisconsin Apostle Islands.
+The Sea Kayak fleet scheduled trips include Lake Monroe, Cataract Falls (Cagles Mill), Grayson Lake, South Carolina Coastal Waters, Lake Michigan, the Adirondacks, Ohio River and Lake Superior in 2018.
 Frequent weekend pickup trips occur when the weather is irresistible and the paddling spirit moves one to action.
-The club's growing segment of touring kayak paddlers has a large appetite for new, varied, and inviting waters.
+This section of the club is known for its exploratory search for new paddling waters including the far Northeast area of Nova Scotia.The club's growing segment of sea kayak paddlers has a large appetite for new, varied, and inviting waters.